 Well-made, with a classic look and pleasant sound.
 The chimes are in tune for "Amazing Grace" and echo notes in the song.

-Wooden disc on top is prone to cracking, cords holding chimes sometimes break, and it may sound tinny as the tubes are short.
+Wooden disc on top is prone to cracking, and the tubes are short.

 Wind chimes turn the breeze into music.
 Perhaps this is why people have been enjoying their melodic sounds since ancient times.
 In fact, the remains of wind chimes made from bone, shells, bamboo, and wood dating back to 3000 BC have been found in Asia.

 While those ancient wind chimes had spiritual significance, today, most people just like to hear the pleasant tinkle, ring, or gong of the wind playing through the chimes.
 But which ones produce the best sound?
 Which sets are worth hanging in your yard, and which are better left on the store shelf?

 If you’re ready to hang a set of wind chimes in your backyard and enjoy the sound, check out our five recommendations.
 If you’d like to learn more about wind chimes in general, including how to pick the best set for you, read the shopping guide.

 Wind chimes are percussion instruments that make sounds when moved by the breeze.
 When discussing wind chimes, it helps to know their parts.

 The metal or knotted string loop at the top is for hanging the chimes.